LOOKING FOR DEEP CYCLE ABSORBENT GLASS MAT (AGM) MONOBLOC BATTERIES AND EXPERT TECHNICAL ADVICE?

 – Emergency lighting

-To learn more about AGM batteries and the advantages of this technology in certain applications, please contact the team at Valen.
+To learn more about AGM batteries and the advantages of this technology in specific applications, please contact the team at Valen or read our blogs.

 AGM monobloc batteries are a type of Valve Regulated Lead Acid (VRLA) battery.
 VRLA batteries are sometimes also referred to as Sealed Lead Acid (SLA).

 Like all VRLA batteries, AGM monobloc batteries come in a standard ABS battery casing, and the lead-acid inside is formed into positive and negative lead plates.
 There are valves which sit at the top above the battery to release gas as the battery pressure increases.

 In AGM batteries, the positive and negative plates are separated by an AGM (Absorbent Glass Mat) comprising of glass fibres which immobilise the battery’s acid and prevents it from flowing freely inside the battery.